Harvest Dill Pretzel Fish

 It’s SRC reveal day!
 I can’t wait to see what everyone in Group D has made this month.
 I know I have some tasty vittles to reveal, myself.
 Like these Harvest Dill Pretzel Fish from Colies Kitchen.

 For those that don’t know, SRC (Secret Recipe Club) is a group of extremely talented bloggers, chefs, and food-thousiasts like myself.
-Once a month, we sign up to participate and once a month we’re assigned a fellow blogger in our group.
-Once we have found and created or re-created a recipe on the blog we are assigned, we create a post telling everyone about our assigned blogger, their blog, and the chosen recipe on our specified group reveal date.
+I sign up and get assigned a fellow blogger once a once.
+I find and recreate a recipe from that blog and write not only about the recipe but the blogger, too.
+All of our posts go live on the same day celebrating the group participating that month.
 I’m not explaining it all that well.
 So, you’d better head on over to their website and read about it yourself.
-It’s awesome and I’ve found some really wonderful blogs to follow and be inspired by.
+It’s awesome to find some really wonderful blogs to follow and be inspired by.

 This is my take on Colie’s Fiesta Oyster Cracker Mix.
 S and I do a lot of snacking on the weekends.
 And, well, you’ll soon find out I’ll be stepping up the fat free foods.
 That post is soon to come.